9 Top-Rated Tourist Attractions in Modena & Easy Day Trips

 2 Torre Ghirlandina

 On the north side of the cathedral, Torre Ghirlandina rises 88 meters above Piazza del Torre.
 The tower is slightly off the perpendicular, but it's one of the finest campaniles in northern Italy, originally built for defensive purposes, and only four stories high.
 These older levels are decorated with bas-reliefs of knights, ladies, monsters, sirens, and other themes.
 Upper levels were added in the 13th and 14th centuries.
 This distinctive city landmark is part of the UNESCO citation.
+You can climb the tower for views of the city; note that there are small windows in the wire mesh that you can open to take pictures.

 Address: Piazza del Torre, Modena